Do you know what your credit score is?

 Grow, formerly known as Grouplend, has now been acquired by ATB Financial.
 It offers loans in the range of $1,000 to $30,000 on different fixed-rate interest rates for up to five-year return term.
 The average Annual Percentage Rate (APR) at which Grow offers loans lingers around 10-11%.

-It also offers free credit score and reports but with its own RateTracker, which may not be as accurate as Equifax’s universally accepted propriety model.
+It also offers free credit scores and reports but with its own RateTracker, which may not be as accurate as Equifax’s universally accepted propriety model.

 The new layout of Grow